chenetteegeberg/cyber-security-course/review-article-task.md

 The authors grouped the identified factors into four overall themes: Individual factors, Organizational factors, Technological factors, and the Governmental role.
 The individual and organizational factors was organized further into a number of subthemes.
 While technological and governmental factors probably could be developed further, this has seemingly not been the focus of the article

-Below is a thematic overview of the factors they found to influence the implementation of cyber security measures:
+Below is an overview of the themes they found for factors influencing the implementation of cyber security measures:

 - **Individual factors** – referring to employees’ personal factors that can impact their compliance
     - **Attitudes, behaviors and beliefs** related to cybersecurity influence the intention to comply